huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 To enable gating group in a collection:

-- collection owner must be an organization
+- the collection owner must be an organization
-- organization must be subscribed to Enterprise Hub
+- the organization must be subscribed to the Enterprise Hub
 - all models and datasets in the collection must be owned by the same organization as the collection
-- all models and datasets in the collection can only be in one Gating Group Collection at once
+- each model or dataset in the collection may only belong to one Gating Group Collection, but they may be present on non-gating collections.

 <Tip>
 Gating only applies to models and datasets; any other resource part of the collection (such as a Space or a Paper) won't be affected.